untile/eslint-config-untile-react/README.md

 ## Releases

-Be sure to have configured `GITHUB_TOKEN` in your globals.
+Be sure to have configured `NPM_TOKEN` in your globals.

 ```bash
 npm version [<new version> | major | minor | patch] -m "Release %s"